katipogluMustafa/markdown-editor/docs/requirements/README.md

 * [REQ11] When a file is being dragged, the user can see visual indication of whether the operation will be successful or not.

 **Change Detection**
-* [REQ12] Any changes to the file by external tools should be tracked.
+* [REQ12] Any changes to the file by external agents should be tracked.
-* [REQ13] If file has no unsaved changes, file change should replace the content with latest one.
+* [REQ13] If file has no unsaved changes when an external agent changed the file, file change should replace the content with latest one.
+* [REQ14] If file has unsaved changes when an external agent changed the file, whether to discard the change or overwrite the file decision should be directed to the user.

+**Data Safety**
+* [REQ15] If file has unsaved changes when the application is being closed, the decision related to whether to discard the change or save the data should be directed to the user.